-In September 2016 Sweden became the first country in the world to achieve the 90-90-90 Fast-Track targets set out by UNAIDS which aim to ensure that 90% of all people living with HIV will know their HIV status, 90% of all people with diagnosed HIV infection will receive sustained antiretroviral therapy and 90% of all people receiving antiretroviral therapy will have viral suppression.50
+The plan commits to ensuring that 90% of all people living with HIV know their HIV status, 90% of all people with diagnosed HIV infection receive ART and 90% of all people on ART are virally suppressed by 2030, in line with UNAIDS’ Fast-Track targets.

 Barriers to HIV prevention in Western and Central Europe and North America

 Language barriers, marginalisation and social exclusion contribute to the HIV vulnerability of migrants.
-Many also belong to at-risk sub-populations like asylum seekers, refugees, sex workers and men who have sex with men.85
+Many also belong to at-risk sub-populations such as asylum seekers, refugees, sex workers and men who have sex with men.85

 Economic and legal barriers

 A lack of funding is a significant barrier to the scale-up of harm reduction programmes in North America.
-Uneven medical insurance coverage also means that many cannot afford medication or counselling even if these services are available.
-A lack of government support in Canada, means these services are largely delivered by local authorities, community organisations and NGOs.90
+A lack of government support in Canada means these services are largely delivered by local authorities, community organisations and NGOs.90

-As the legality of NSPs in the USA is determined by each state, many have underground NSPs or none at all.
+As the legality of NSPs in the USA is determined by individual states many have underground NSPs or none at all.
 Punitive laws also discourage some programmes from making their information public.91